Guide overview

 This guide will explain how to submit to a Blackboard assignment submission point, check submitted work and access feedback and grading.

-Essential guidance
+Essential guidance before submission

 - Ensure a file is not still open on your device when you choose to upload it.
 If it is open this can result in issues with uploading correctly.

 - Do not add any external links to a submission text box (such as a link to a Word document saved to your One Drive).
-Do not copy and paste any content or write directly in the submission text box.
+Do not copy and paste any content or write directly in a submission text box.

 - If possible, do not submit work just before any deadline is due.
 This will ensure you have given yourself enough time to resolve issues / contact the relevant staff contact if you encounter any technical issues or have any queries about the assignment.